skyventus/tp/docs/UserGuide.md

 ***************************************************

 ## Saving the data <br/>
-expenses/mytransactions.txt is the directory where you can find the list of transactions being saved. <br/>
+Saving is automatically after each command.
+It will be save into the expenses/mytransactions.txt is the directory where you can find the list of transactions being saved. <br/>

 ### Support or Contact <br/>